zimonbizkit/old_website/about.md

 ##  What I plan to do
 <p class='about para'>
 Since most of my past career has been developed around the web, my interests are shifting towards  distributed systems, and everything that involves a software ecosystem to be more heterogeneous.
 I strive to work like that in a mid/long term future.
+In a long term I would like to work as a contractor, either remotely or abroad.
 </p>

 # My tech interests